 The mere sight of entropy’s near-term effects, maybe.
+Aging.

 Entropy implies a continuous cooling into our state of play in the universe; in fact, entropy abides our mortality itself.
 Even intellectually understanding its necessity, what does Man fear more than his own end?
 With its dirge constantly ringing in our ears, reminding us of its presence inside of everything within our purview, entropy ends up building itself profoundly into the material conditions of our lives.
 We feel ourselves getting older and slower while we bear witness to a world growing more chaotic, more weathered and scarred.
 In a naturally entropic environment such as the only universe we have come to know, with the fleshy human frame feeling less than secure, our instincts can turn towards ‘aggression, repetition compulsion, and self-destructiveness.’
 These attributes — components of the death drive — are the psychological effects of the observation of entropy, the father of all anxiety.
 The incontrovertible loss of our mind, our limbs — our time — amidst all of the uncertainty of our coming possible futures is what makes death itself into an instinct that we strangely yearn for.